 Serving the regional gastronomy of the Lot, the local area has a wonderful choice of good restaurants.
 In the village of Catus is the friendly L’Auberge, serving good regional cuisine.
 In the nearby village of Les Arques is the popular La Recreation and in Castelfranc, La Vigne Haute also serves good regional cuisine.
 There are numerous restaurants, bistros and café bars in the town of Cahors to the east, and close by in the countryside and in the larger villages of Prayssac and Puy l’Evêque to the west.

-In the neighbouring village of Saint Médard is probably the best restaurant of the region, Restaurant Le Gindreau serving traditional and inventive gourmet cuisine with a Michelin star.
+In the neighbouring village of Saint Médard is probably the best restaurant of the region, Restaurant Le Gindreau serving traditional and inventive gourmet cuisine with two Michelin stars.

 The majority of the Cahors vineyards are to the west of Cahors along and above the Lot valley.
 Because of the deep, intense colour of Cahors wines it is sometimes known as “Black Wine”.
 The Malbec grape is the main variety grown in this area and makes up 70% of an AOC Cahors wine.
 The varieties of Merlot and Tannat make up the remaining 30% of the Cahors AOC.
 The Cabernet Franc and Gamay varieties are also grown here.
 However not all wines produced in this region are red, the vineyards of the Lot valley also produces some excellent rosés with more body than those produced further south and also some good crisp white wines too.